THE OLD IMAGE OF THE PROFESSIONAL TRUCK DRIVER

-Attitude: A positive upbeat attitude.
-We grow so weary of the incessant grumbling, complaining out there in this industry.
-There’s always issues need resolving in any job.
+I can’t stress enough the power of a positive upbeat attitude.
+We grow so weary of the incessant grumbling and complaining out there in this industry.
+There are always issues that need resolving in any job.
 But it shouldn’t prevail to the degree that it lowers the standards of the profession.

-How sad the CB radio has become such a sewer.
+Likewise, how we talk to one another could use some improvement.
+It’s sad how the CB radio has become such a sewer.
 It’s a cheap communication tool that’s pretty darned handy for drivers to help one another.
 Wouldn’t it be great to be able to use it again for that purpose?

-If truckers are to be treated with respect, they need to look respectable, act and drive like the professionals they are.
-Perhaps then, the trucker nation will fully regain the respect and reputation they so deserve for one of the hardest, under appreciated jobs out there.
+If truckers are to be treated with respect, they need to look respectable as well as act and drive like the professionals they are.
+Perhaps then, the trucker nation will fully regain the respect and reputation they so deserve for one of the hardest, under-appreciated jobs out there.